 It’s crucial to understand that only buying your panels outright or financing them will provide this benefit.
 Solar leases and Power Purchase Agreements (PPAs) will not bump up your home value.

 In almost every situation, buying your solar panels with cash or solar financing is a better option than leasing.
 Leasing doesn’t give you access to the same incentives and benefits.

-For example, your home value won’t increase if you lease your system, which means you’ll be passing up a bump in the value of around $20,176, on average.
+For example, your home value won’t increase if you lease your system, which means you’ll be passing up a bump in the value of around $20,176, on average in Oregon.
 You also won’t have access to the federal tax credit if you lease, which is another $6,422 you’re passing up by leasing.
 The other state incentives mentioned above will also be off the table if you lease.

 Leasing can be helpful for some customers whose credit scores are too low to secure financing, but in most cases, solar loans are a better option, and many financing options often have similar no-money-down perks to leases.